ghuntley/ghuntley-monorepo-retired/README.md

 * `dotfiles/pasteboard` your favourite macOS command line clipboard manipulation libraries `pbcopy` / `pbpaste` ported over to Windows and available for installation via Chocolatey.

+## Browser Extensions

+* `browser-extensions/serverless-to-cgi-bin` tongue in cheek browser extension for FireFox and Google Chrome that replaces occurrences of 'serverless' with 'cgi-bin'.

 ## BIOS / Firmware

 * `bios/seaslic` If your computer is installed with Windows 7/8 by default but you'd prefer to run Linux as your desktop but on ocassion run a single